Cassiocominetti/Cassiocominetti/README.md

 - 🔥 Junior Front-end Developer.

 - 🔭 I’m currently working as Junior Front-end Developer, freelance helping Senior Full-stack Developers, and also a local Tech Company, with daily tasks.
-The tasks can include technologies and platforms such as HTML, CSS, Javascript, Typescript, Tailwindcss, React.JS, Axio,s, Formik, Yup, Jira, Git, GitFlow, Figma and others.
+The tasks can include technologies and platforms such as HTML, CSS, Javascript, Typescript, Tailwindcss, React.JS, Axios, Formik, Yup, Jira, Git, GitFlow, Figma and others.

 - 🌱 I’m currently studying front-end development, but also getting in touch with back-end development for a future full-stack carreer.